-The General Shareholders' Meeting of 23 April 2020 confirmed, following the appointment of the corporate bodies, the Board of Directors' overall remuneration at €9,500,000, setting the number of Board members at 11, and appointed the Board of Directors for the three-year period 2020-2022, i.e., until the General Shareholders' Meeting called to approve the Financial Statements for the year ending 31 December 2022.
-The candidates for the three-year period 2020-2022 were nominated on the basis of opinions expressed by the then outgoing Board of Directors regarding its size and composition and the types of professional and managerial profiles and their remuneration, as described in the Directors' Report on the Appointment of the Board of Directors, made available on the Company's website along with additional pre-shareholders' meeting reporting documents.
+The General Shareholders' Meeting of 23 April 2020 confirmed the Board of Directors' overall remuneration at €9,500,000, setting the number of Board members at 11, and appointed the Board of Directors for the three-year period 2020-2022, i.e. until the General Shareholders' Meeting called to approve the Financial Statements for the year ending 31 December 2022.